 Looking for the best induction cookware?
 Quality levels vary considerably among makers, as do prices.
-You can end up paying too much for an inferior brand if you're not careful.
-This is why it's SO important to educate yourself about the clad cookware market before you buy.
+If you want to invest your money well, it's important to educate yourself about induction cookware before you buy.

 There's a lot to know, but we demystify your options, explain what makes induction cookware great, and provide our favorite recommendations.

 Before you get to it, here's a short video, made by the Belgian cookware manufacturer Demeyere, on how induction cooking works:

 You can also check out our other articles on induction and induction cookware:

 Here are our favorite induction cookware brands.
 Scroll down to read detailed reviews of each brand.

 -3mm thick (excellent heating)

 -Made in Belgium